 Of course, the first step in your claim is to get a settlement.
 In order to do this, your best bet is to secure the services of a Pueblo car accident lawyer.
 Besides policy limits, there are a number of tactics insurance companies will use to avoid payment and deflect blame, and the right attorney will ensure that your rights are protected and you get the settlement you deserve.

-For many years, the attorneys at Heuser & Heuser have served clients in the state of Colorado and helped many people to get the money to which they’re entitled.
+For many years, the attorneys at Heuser & Heuser have served clients in the state of Colorado and helped many people to get the money to which they’re entitled with an underinsured driver claim.
 If you’re in such a situation and need legal help, give us a call to talk about your case.
 There’s no charge for the consultation.